The Art of Co-Regulation

 Although existential therapy is rooted in philosophy, its contemporary clinical forms have been shaped by therapists such as Irvin Yalom, whose writing explores freedom, isolation, meaning, and mortality in deeply human terms.
 Emmy van Deurzen is another important figure, emphasizing the creative possibilities of living with life’s ambiguities and tensions held in view.

 In my experience, existential therapy often integrates well with narrative therapy, Acceptance and Commitment Therapy (ACT), and somatic approaches.
-Taken together, these modalities respect a fulsome account of human experience, including relational, social, physiological, psychological, and philosophical dimensions.
+Taken together, these modalities respect a fuller account of human experience, including its relational, social, phenomenological, psychological, and philosophical dimensions.

 Whether you are feeling anxious, stuck, lost, or ready for change, existential therapy offers more than coping strategies.
 It offers an invitation to engage with your life as something worth examining, worth shaping, and worth living on your own terms.